-\textbf{Neural Radiance Field.} Instant Neural Graphics Primitives (Instance-NGP) \cite{muller2022instant} is employed to implement NeRF and Ray Marching in MM-NeRF.
+Instant Neural Graphics Primitives (Instant-NGP) \cite{muller2022instant} is employed to implement NeRF and Ray Marching in MM-NeRF.
 Specifically, spatial position $\bm{x}$ and viewing direction $\bm{d}$ are encoded based on the trainable multi-resolution grid \cite{muller2022instant} and the multi-resolution sequence of spherical harmonics, respectively.
 The encoded spatial position is passed through two fully connected layers.
 Volumen density and color are predicted with two additional layers (the opacity head) and three additional layers (the color head).
 All layers are implemented by TCNN \cite{muller2021real} with 64 channels.